 Year 8: 2 forms (plus scholarship set)

-Form Teachers in Years 3 and 4 emphasise the basic skills of reading, writing and numeracy, but all subjects (English, Maths, Science, History, Geography, Religious Education, Art Music) are taught (except Latin and Spanish).
+Form Teachers in Years 3 and 4 emphasise the basic skills of reading, writing and numeracy, but all subjects (English, Maths, Science, History, Geography, TPR, Art, Music and Spanish) are taught (except Latin).

 From Year 7 the two forms will follow schemes of work that are based upon ISEB syllabuses in preparation for 13+ exams in Year 8.